Using Check Raises

 A pre-flop check raise is the most obvious of all check raises.
 Unlike plays post-flop, a check raise before the flop is almost guaranteed to be a big hand.
 Think about it, why would a player check raise pre-flop with anything other than a hand that they wanted extra value from?
 If they get re-raised, they would be forced to fold if they had a weak hand.
-A check raise with a big hand also expects a lot of calls at a higher price because it is the least likely time for players to fold.
-This isn't to say that check raises with weak hands never happen, because they certainly do, but they are not at all an advisable play.
+A check raise with a big hand also expects a lot of calls at a higher price, because it's the least likely time for players to fold.
+This isn't to say that check raises with weak hands never happen, because they certainly do, but they aren't at all an advisable play.

-If you are contemplating a check raise, you will need to have the exact right situation in place.
+If you are contemplating a check raise, you'll need to have the exact right situation in place.
 Ideally, a pre-flop check raise would take place in a game where players are aggressive but also incredibly loose.
-You will need to all but bank on a raise from one of your opponents because otherwise you will be in a multi-way limped pot.
-In addition to this, you will also need to be pretty sure that the other players will call a big raise.
-If all of these factors are not in play, check raising pre-flop is a terrible idea.
+You'll need to all but bank on a raise from one of your opponents, because otherwise you'll be in a multi-way limped pot.
+In addition to this, you'll also need to be pretty sure that the other players will call a big raise.
+If all of these factors aren't in play, check raising pre-flop is a terrible idea.
 You need to ensure that your big hands are getting the value they demand during pre-flop action, and risking a limped pot is the best way to lose a lot of money and to put your big hands at risk of being out flopped.

 One important thing to note beyond the obvious factors in pre-flop check raises is the simple fact that your hand will be extremely transparent.
 You may get some calls pre-flop, but you can bet that many of these players are going to immediately shut down if they brick the flop.
 One of the most glaring flaws with a pre-flop check raise is found in its inability to get three streets of value.

 Flop Check Raises